 This is typically done every 30,000-60,000 miles, though factors like make, model, driving style, and weather can affect this.
 In the meantime, it’s a good idea to familiarize yourself with the tell-tale signs that you may be low on transmission fluid.

-If your transmission is working properly, you shouldn’t hear any noise while you’re driving as it should transition smoothly.
+If your transmission is working properly, you shouldn’t hear any noise while you’re driving, as it should be shifting smoothly.
 Not only do unusual sounds differ between brands and models but they also depend on the type of transmission.
 Manual transmissions often make a loud clunking or grinding noise when you shift gears, while an automatic sounds like it’s whining or humming.